Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 Deming PDCA Cycle

 Deming PDCA cycle refers to a repeated four-step management model that ensures the continuous improvement of products and services in the industry.
-In the 1950s, a famous management scholar Dr. William Edwards Deming, introduced the PDCA method; therefore, it is also known as the Deming cycle or Deming Wheel.
-It is a very famous method to solve problems to yield the highest quality result.
-The full meaning of PDCA is the Plan–Do–Check–Act is a four-step action method.
-In addition, it has many names, such as the PDSA abbreviation of the Plan–Do–Check–Adjust, the Deming cycle or circle or wheel, the Shewhart cycle, and the control cycle or circle.
+In the 1950s, a famous management scholar Dr. William Edwards Deming, introduced the PDCA method; therefore, it is also known as the Deming Cycle or Deming Wheel.
+It is a famous method for solving problems to yield the highest quality results.
+The full meaning of PDCA is the Plan–Do–Check–Act, a four-step action method.

 The Four Stages of the Deming Cycle